MaxRobertsDear/blog/content/blog/React-Mastery/index.md

 - only available in class based (there is an equivalent in functional components)
 - to fetch data from the web
 - do some clean up before a component is removed from the DOM

+#### When to optimize

+It might seem logical to add `React.memo()` or `shouldComponentUpdate` to all components:
+* every functional component could be wrapped with React.memo().
+* every class based component could implement shouldComponentUpdate.

+Is this sensible?
+Not always.
+Somme components will nearly always update when their parent updates.
+In such cases, adding `React.memo()` or `shouldComponentUpdate` slows down the app because of the additional code that is now being executed.

+Evaluation:
+Is this component related to a parent component that could change but does not effect the current component in any way?
+Then a check will be useful.